se-edu/se-book/oop/objects/what/text.md

 **Every object has an interface and an implementation.**

-Every real world object has an interface that other objects can interact with and an implementation that supports the interface but may not be accessible to the other object.
+Every real world object has:
+* an interface that other objects can interact with
+* an implementation that supports the interface but may not be accessible to the other object

 <tip-box>